joysticktv/joysticktv.github.io/live_streaming.md

 ## Mobile Streaming

 If you want to stream on the go — whether from your backyard, kitchen, or anywhere else — you’ll need a mobile streaming app.
 While OBS is available for desktops and laptops, there’s currently no official OBS app for iOS or Android.
 There are a few apps, but the main thing to look for is "Custom RTMP Stream".
-As long as the app can publish an RTMP stream, you can use it to stream to JoystickTV from your mobile device.
+As long as the app can publish an RTMP stream, you can use it to stream to Joystick from your mobile device.

 {% comment %}
   ---------